 Once upon a time, not so long ago, there were these wonderful places that were designed for young people to come together, gain knowledge and exchange ideas.
 These were mysterious structures where you could voice your thoughts and opinions; you could even challenge and argue with others, all in the name of learning.

 Everyone was allowed their time of day and the best ideas came out on top.

 Those places still exist today, if only by name: University.

 Outrage is the new social currency.
 Social media and groupthink dictates the conversation.
 So how did we end up here?
 Jonathan thinks that younger generations have become more fragile because they were coddled by protective parenting and the failure of the education system.

 As one of the world’s leading experts on moral psychology, Jonathan has taken aim at religion, politics and parenting, in an attempt to uncover what has led us to this “age of outrage” – and what its repercussions are.
 He’s not afraid to think outside the box – just the way we like it.

-Far from being a one trick pony, Jonathan’s regular contributions to the New York Times and Wall Street Journal have seen him tackle a diverse range of subjects including the moral foundations of happiness, religion and political difference.
+Far from being a one-trick pony, Jonathan’s regular contributions to the New York Times and Wall Street Journal have seen him tackle a diverse range of subjects including the moral foundations of happiness, religion, and political difference.
 Why are we so divided by our political beliefs?
-Is there room for centrist politics….do “centrist politics” even exist?
-Master of moderation, Jonathan Haidt, is here to answer these questions and a whole lot more.
+Is there room for centrist politics…. do “centrist politics” even exist?
+Master of moderation, Jonathan Haidt was here to answer these questions and a whole lot more.